-By definition, changes to requirements will occur either outside or inside the IRDRMFAO environment.
+By definition, changes to requirements will occur either outside or inside DOORS.
 This section describes how IRDRMFAO assists in the control of both situations.

-Changes occurring outside the DOORS environment will in general result in the System Engineer being presented with a later edition of a document which has already been imported and processed within IRDRMFAO, and the changes will probably not be annotated.
+Changes occurring outside DOORS will in general result in the System Engineer being presented with a later edition of a document which has already been imported and processed within IRDRMFAO, and the changes will probably not be annotated.